 Newton’s third law of physics is that for every action in nature, there is an equal and opposite reaction.
-That rule also seems to apply in the business world when it comes to regulation of free enterprise.
+That rule also seems to apply in the business world when it comes to regulations like an eviction moratorium.

 That is to say that regulation always has unintended consequences—some predictable, others less obvious.
 And that rule is in play especially when it comes to the government meddling in the housing market—not least with recent federal, state, and local eviction moratoria.